Skip to Content

 2022

-• At the 20th annual Dreamforce, Salesforce announced Customer Data Cloud, a hyperscale real-time data platform that powers the entire Salesforce Customer 360 platform.
+• At the 20th annual Dreamforce, Salesforce announced Customer Data Cloud, a hyperscale real-time data platform that now powers the Einstein 1 Platform.

 • Salesforce announced Safety Cloud to help people get together safely.
 Building on Salesforce’s own event and workplace experience.